cerebral/cerebral/docs/docs/docs/tutorial/index.md

   </Container>
 ), document.querySelector('#root'))
 ```

 This the entry point of your application and this is where we bring it all together.

 1. We import the necessary dependencies for our application to run
 2. We instantiate a Cerebral controller and the **Devtools** which will give us a lot of insight into our running application
 3. We render the application using React by exposing the **controller** through a **Container** wrapper

 If you are not familiar with [JSX](https://facebook.github.io/react/docs/jsx-in-depth.md), the syntax that looks like HTML, it can be explained briefly as "some sugar over normal JavaScript".
-This is **not** html in JavaScript, it is pure JavaScript, it just allows you to define the UI with familiar syntax.
+This is **not** HTML in JavaScript, it is pure JavaScript, it just allows you to define the UI with a familiar syntax.
 You might think this is "icky", but trust us...
 UIs has become a lot more complex over the years and we need the power of JavaScript to describe and manage them!

 ## Installing the debugger
 Please install either the standalone or chrome extension debugger, following [these instructions](../install/index.html#debugger)